-- (1) is within the Commercial Port Area or Lambton Harbour Development Area; - is a Permitted Activity provided it complies with the conditions below.
+(1) is within the Commercial Port Area or Lambton Harbour Development Area;

 (1) The activity shall be undertaken in a manner which minimises water turbidity.

 - (2) The Hydrographer of the Royal New Zealand Navy shall be notified when the dredging commences and when the dredging is completed. - (3) The activity shall comply with the general standards listed in section 14.1.